lattera/articles/personal/2021-10-20_home_infra/article.md

 On the firewall side, I disallow any device except for my DNS server from performing outbound DNS rquests.
 I have a transparent redirect rule to redirect outbound requests to my DNS server.

+I apply the same hardening techniques in my DNS server as I do the syslog server.

 ## NAS